DilipVavilapalli/CIS641-HW2-vavilapalli/README.md

  ### Technical Background:

-I have over 3 years of work experience in Google.
+-I have over 3 years of work experience in Google.
-Devoloping front end features and components using front end libraries like html, Css.
+-Devoloping front end features and components using front end libraries -like html, Css.
-Document all tha task completed with in the sprint.
+-Document all tha task completed with in the sprint.
-Assigning the bugs and resolving them in the order of priority.
+-Assigning the bugs and resolving them in the order of priority.